 Aside from maintaining an accurate profile within the local listings, it is also extremely beneficial for your business to produce both localized content and social posts.
 Create blogs and other web pages that speak directly to your local audience.
 Then, utilize social media to disseminate it to local businesses and influencers (news reporters, bloggers, or those active in the community).
 This will increase not only the local discussion around your business but also the likelihood of earning local links.
 All of these signals will improve your ranking position within the organic search results.

 Your SEO and social media efforts need to be tied together to maximize efficiency.
 But, why stop there?
 For your digital marketing plan to be truly effective, you need to make sure all of your efforts are tied together.
-This includes your PPC (Pay per Click) advertising, web design, content marketing, email marketing, and your overall digital brand.
-Your mindset needs to shift from different departments working independently to your business functioning collectively as a team.
+This includes your PPC (Pay per Click) advertising, web design, content marketing, email marketing, strategy, and your overall digital brand, in addition to SEO and social media.
+Your mindset needs to shift from different departments working independently to your business functioning collectively as a team, allowing to not let anything fall through the cracks.